neuefische/wd-flipped-classroom-curriculum/sessions/js-loops/README.md

 - [ ] Explain loops in general:

   - [ ] offer a quick and easy way to do something repeatedly
-  - [ ] at the very beginning (and NOT in JS), you could only go to a specific line in order to repeat it
+  - [ ] at the very beginning (and NOT in JavaScript), you could only go to a specific line in order to repeat it
         [like in this example picture](https://regmedia.co.uk/2012/04/27/basic2_336x204.png)

 - [ ] Loops in JavaScript: